kunal9721/Daily-Sports-Activities-classification/README.md

 # Daily-Sports-Activities-classification

+Data Set can be found at :  https://archive.ics.uci.edu/ml/datasets/Daily+and+Sports+Activities

 Daily sports activities (UCI) consist of 19 exercises conducted for 5 minutes by eight subjects (four females and four males between the ages of 20 and 30).
 The total signal duration for each subject's activity is 5 minutes.
 The subjects were invited to perform the exercises in their own unique style and were not restricted in any way.
 As a result, the speeds and amplitudes of various activities differ amongst subjects.
 This is a multi-classification problem where we are classifying the person performing which of the following activities.
 The 19 activities are: